zoodogood/import-directory/readme.md

   // Check if files are folders
   skipValidation: false,

-  // Required for relative paths to correctly properly
+  // Required for relative paths to work properly
   rootDirectory: process.cwd()
 }